Hearts of Palm Pasta

 What is hearts of palm pasta?

 Hearts of palm come from the center of the cabbage palm tree.
-They call it hearts of palm because it comes from the heart of these palm trees that grow in Ecuador, Florida and South Carolina.
+It’s called hearts of palm because it comes from the heart of palm trees that grow in Ecuador, Florida and South Carolina.

 Hearts of palm has a similar texture to noodles when cut into a noodle shape.
 They are mostly water and fiber, so hearts of palm pasta is very low in net carbs making them the perfect noodle for the keto diet.